ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_changes/first_changes.rst

          return (status);
       }

 #.
-Open up the ``isr.c`` file.
+Open up the ``isr.c`` file of the R5 processor (Baremetal).

-   * This file is used to call the the sample functions (i.e. functions which calculate values for the current time step) of modules.
+   * This file is used to call the the sample functions (i.e. functions which calculate values for the current time step) of the wavegen module.
    * This is done in the ISR and not the main, since the ISR is called with a constant sample time (through an interrupt), which enables the use of discrete time models.
-   * The main however does not run with a constant sample time.
+   * The ``while(1)`` loop in ``main.c`` does not run with a constant sample time.

 #.
 Declare in the ``isr.c`` file the three instances again, but this time with the ``extern`` keyword in front.

-   * This keyword specifies, that the variable is defined in another file.
-This ``extern`` keyword must be applied in all files, in which the variable is used, except in which the variable is initially defined.
+   * This keyword specifies that the variable is defined in another file.
+The ``extern`` keyword must be applied in all files, in which the variable is used, except in which the variable is initially defined.
    * This only works, if the variable is global, i.e. declared outside the e.g. main-function.
    * It, in essence, allows the variable to be shared over multiple c-files.